How to Be the Best of Muslims, Not the Worst?

 If, as it is said, ‘conduct is the best proof of character,’ then it befits each of us Muslim to adorn their conduct with sincerity, honesty, integrity and piety.
-In other words, we should each aspire to be people of beauty: inwardly and outwardly; in both character and conduct.
+In other words, we should each aspire to be people of beauty: inwardly and outwardly.
 Collectively, the ummah may be excused, in some part, for its lack of political and economic progress.
 It may even be forgiven for its lack of contribution to modern scientific and technological advancements.
 But there can be no excuse for us Muslims to have anything but noble character and honourable conduct.
-As part of his discussion concerning the duties attached to the Islamic month of Rabi‘ al-Awwal, Ibn Rajab al-Hanbali has a section wherein he offered this rejoinder to this fragile, yet blessed Muslim ummah:
+As part of his discussion on the duties attached to the Islamic month of Rabi‘ al-Awwal, Ibn Rajab al-Hanbali has a section wherein he offered this advice to this currently fragile, yet blessed Muslim ummah:

 ‘My brothers!
 Whosoever is from this ummah, is from the best of all nations in Allah’s sight.
 For Allah, exalted is He, stated: You are the best nation that has been raised up for mankind.
 [3:110] The Prophet ﷺ said: “You are equivalent to seventy nations; you are the best and most honoured of them with Allah.”1

 Now, as this Messenger, the unlettered Prophet ﷺ, is the best of creation and the noblest of them in Allah’s esteem, his ummah is thus the best of nations and the noblest.
 It is not fitting, therefore, to be from the best of nations and be ascribed to following the best of creation (particularly those who live in [Damascus] the best of places for the Muslims, toward the End of Days), except that he adorn himself with good traits and shun evil ones.
 Odious it is to be content with being from the worst of people, whilst being ascribed to the best of nations and being a follower of the best of prophets.